abrahamspaa/info-to-know/tech/js-dev-setup/CLI/README.md

 * JSON
 * XML

-Note: Store this file in home directory with dot before directory
+Note: this file will be Store on home directory with dot before directory

+# Config or own setting

+User below
+* npm configstore and inquire